rougin/slytherin/README.md

  * Database Configuration
  *
  * This is where you will setup your database credentials that
- * will be used by Slytherin\Model class.
+ * will be used by Rougin\Slytherin\Model class.
 Take note that it will
  * use the PDO driver that is already included in PHP.
  */